Skip to content

 Deepfakes and Criminal Law

-A deepfake — a hyper-realistic video or audio fabricated by AI — can constitute multiple simultaneous offenses under Spanish law: identity theft (Art.
+A deepfake — a hyper-realistic video or audio fabricated by AI — can constitute multiple simultaneous offences under Spanish law: identity theft (Art.
 401 CP), defamation or insults against honor (Arts.
-205-208 CP), non-consensual image sharing (Art.
-197.7 CP), and if used for fraud, criminal deception (Art.
+205-208 CP), an offence against moral integrity where the content is humiliating or degrading (Art.
+173.1 CP), and if used for fraud, criminal deception (Art.
 249 CP).
 The challenge for prosecutors is proving authorship and intent.
-Each of these offenses has its own elements, so the same video may support some charges and not others: an effective defense forces the prosecution to analyse them separately instead of charging in bulk.
+Each of these offences has its own elements, so the same video may support some charges and not others: an effective defence forces the prosecution to analyse them separately instead of charging in bulk.

 AI-Enhanced Fraud